Kitchen Stewardship | Caring for All Our Gifts

 KS recommends?
 Unsure.
 Although the product seems to be effective and smells great, because I don’t know the ingredients fully, I can’t give it a hearty recommendation.
 So glad to be able to give this one a high recommendation now that I know the ingredients.
 Yay!

 Additional Notes: Rainwater Farm also has an insect repellent stick that looks pretty cool and includes extra soothing herbs, plus a REALLY fascinating item: Camper Soap.
 It has the same essential oils in it as the bug spray and is used as a daily shower soap.
 From the owner: “As you know, everything we use gets absorbed into our skin, and this acts like a permanent bug repellent.
-It has helped my customers avoid mosquitos and ticks.
+It has helped my customers avoid mosquitoes and ticks.
 Another way this bar is used is slightly wetting the bar and rubbing on exposed skin (or in areas chiggers tend to bite).”

 Other Decent Options (for Children and Adults)